harsh23tyagi/NodeMQTT/README.md

 - All the steps are mentioned clearly in comments in the file mqtt.py
 - remove mqtt.py from the node application and put it in the raspberry pi and run it

+### Change the broker_address as your laptop's IP address in mqtt.py

+## mqtt.py Working:
+- if payload = 1 for topic 'mqtt/demo': the LED switches on
+- if payload = 0 for topic 'mqtt/demo': the LED switches off
+- if payload is anything else for topic 'mqtt/demo': the python code quits
 # Running the App

 The node module doesn't have a front end yet: